 Moomers Homemade Ice Cream

-After a completely forgettable dinner at Big Boy (we are trying out Midwest chain restaurants for an article later) and a shopping jaunt at Walmart (gotta stock up for our trip to the UP!), we headed to Moomers Homemade Ice Cream outside of town for dessert.
+After a completely forgettable dinner at Big Boy (we were trying out restaurants for our article on regional chains) and a shopping jaunt at Walmart (gotta stock up for our trip to the UP!), we headed to Moomers Homemade Ice Cream outside of town for dessert.

 Moomers Homemade Ice Cream has won top awards from USA Today and Good Morning America for good reason: the ice cream is delicious!